sapplica/sentrifugo/README.md

 - Corrected a bug, where tasks with less than one hour per day would not appear on weekly timesheet view (for both employee and manager)
 - New on call module, to register on call shifts

+A Dockerfile is included, for a container with Apache / PHP and my fork of Sentrifugo.
+Visit my Docker Hub repository at https://hub.docker.com/r/gofaustino/sentrifugo

 Original README.MD
 ==================